 Garcia-Quiroga, M., & Agoglia, I. S. (2020).
 Too vulnerable to participate?
 Challenges for meaningful participation in research with children in alternative care and adoption.
 International Journal of Qualitative Methods, Published online ahead of print.
 This article analyses many of the challenges

-Care Matters: Time for Change (Department for Education and Skills, 2007) identified the importance of narrowing the gap in attainment between children in and leaving out-of-home care and their peers in the general population.
-Right2BCared4 was one of the initiatives
+You can download this ERIC case study as a pdf in English, français, español, 한국어, Türkçe and Bahasa Indonesia.
+Care Matters: Time for Change (Department for Education and Skills, 2007) identified the importance of narrowing the gap in attainment between children

 Ethical considerations when conducting research with young children on distressing subjects.
 By Caroline Leeson